codingColinMcM/eCommerce-Online-Inventory-Sequelize/README.md

 # eCommerce-Online-Inventory-Sequelize

-Look, I will finish the technical
+Look, I will finish the technical assesment

 ## Description